espressif/kicad-libraries/README.md

 > Notice: A major update from version 1.0.1 was made to be compliant to the [KLC](https://klc.kicad.org/).
 Please consider updating your library and checking the symbols and footprints.

-> From the version 2.0.0, the library instalation process is done by the PCM.
+> From the version 2.0.0, the library installation process is done by the PCM.

 This repository contains the Symbols, Footprint, and 3D Models for the Espressif SoC and Modules family.